rightfold/purescript-postgresql-client/README.md

 ## Usage

-This guide is a literate Purescript file which is compiled into testing module (using [`literate-purescript`](https://github.com/Thimoteus/literate-purescript)) so it is a little verbose.
+This guide is a literate Purescript file which is extracted into testing module (using [`literate-purescript`](https://github.com/Thimoteus/literate-purescript)) so it is a little verbose.

-Let's start with imports and some testing boilerplate.

 ``` purescript
 module Test.Example where